stevenandrewcarter/stevenandrewcarter.github.io/_posts/2019-03-11-docker_swarm_terraform.md

 pain to extend out the script with additional features (for example customizing the docker machines).
 Initally I did just use a bash script, but quickly felt it was out of place with the rest of the terraform configuration that was being applied to the rest of the cluster.
-For example, when I wanted to deploy services to the cluster I had to invoke a docker machine command to find out the clusters IP.
+For example, when I wanted to deploy services to the cluster I had to invoke a docker machine command to find out the IP was for the manager of the cluster.

 When you start using terraform remote state instead, you can get a much better flow from creating the swarm to adding services to the swarm.
 So, in order to separate our concepts, we would actually need two modules, one for the docker